Shahid-Bagwan/real_estate/README.md

-browserrouter,routes,route = it is use to handle routing.
+- browserrouter,routes,route = it is use to handle routing.
-.env file = if you are using private passwords/tokens you should use env to hide it from public.
+- .env file = if you are using private passwords/tokens you should use env to hide it from public.
+- node js is mandatory.
+- express helps us to write server code in small number of lines.
+- (req,res,next){}
+- req = it has everything send by the client. for ex : location,device,some input data.
+- res = the data we send from the server(our side) is in res. for ex : pages,used data etc.
+- next is use to transfer control to next function.
+- route parameters are /{router parameter} this is route parameter.
+- dynamic routing means, a route which is same but only some aspect are going to be changed & we add a variable to it. you can us ' : ' at the place you want to make it dyanamic.
+- template engine : it is use to convert ejs file to html.
+- ejs: it's  a type of file which is similar to html but can render data dyanmically.
+- error handling: we can use error handling using error handling function" (throw Error());"
+- static files: 'app.use(express.static('./public))' this code sets the "public folder", where it can find the static files(html,css,js,images);